toastx/toastx/README.md

   # Toastx

-  `Toastx here, an aspiring blockchain developer, python geek and a mathematics nerd`
+  `Toastx here, a blockchain developer, python geek and a mathematics nerd`

   🎓 **Senior at [VIT Chennai](https://chennai.vit.ac.in)**